 2. Set KPIs, Budget, and Alignment with Other Marketing Activities

 Make your campaign as quantifiable as possible.
 Set clear KPIs for what you want to achieve as this will make retrospectives and reporting so much easier.
+For example, how will you measure customer engagement?
 Contests require promotion and prize support, so make sure your budgets are realistic.

 Finally, remember that you shouldn't create marketing campaigns in a vacuum.
 By aligning your contest campaign with your wider marketing strategy, it becomes easier to layer promotions and create new points of customer engagement.

 3. Build Your Contest

 Choose your contest platform and prizes, as well as the channels you’re going to use to promote your contest.
 You can use a range of content to support your contest marketing campaign, including:

 - In-store POS

 - On-package codes